At Monaghan Institute,

 Job Search Skills

-Learners are equipped with job search skills through a series of workshops on CV writing, interview skills, introduction to aptitude tests and work placement schemes.
+Learners are equipped with job search skills through a series of workshops on CV writing, interview skills and work placement schemes.

 The Guidance Counsellor can help you identify and solve any worries and anxieties that may interfere with your academic and personal development.
 These may include social/personal difficulties, financial worries or study problems.
 The counselling service provides a supportive and safe environment in which personal issues can be discussed.